Testimonials

 “I work with disabled athletes and veterans and one of my Vets gave me a coin!
 He said that someone had given him a coin and he wanted me to have one to remind me that he appreciated all that I do for the Vets.
 I was very touched…You have a great message and organization!
 I would like to know how to get involved with volunteering with your group.”

-I am so tired of this whole care giving thing.
+“Just between you and me, I am so tired of this whole care giving thing.
 I just don’t want to do it anymore.
 I have barely been able to get out of bed the last few days.
 Thank god for coffee and my Caring Coin!
 That’s what’s getting me through.”

 A young girl writes…